real-digital/pligos/docs/content/pligos-components/schema/_index.md

     port: 80
 ```

-Notice that in the service configuration the instances are referenced by their name. `name` is a special property in pligos which is used for referencering configuration instances (such as the gowebservice container) and `mapped types`.
+Notice that in the configuration, the instances are referenced by their name. `name` is a special property in pligos which is used for referencering configuration instances (such as the gowebservice container) and `mapped types`.
 More to `mapped types` later.

 Additionally the language supports the meta types `repeated`, `mapped`, `embedded` and `embedded mapped` which can be applied to any custom, or basic types.
 Let's start with an example for `repeated` instances.